thomasthaddeus/cityuseattle.github.io/docs/database/mongodb.md

 ## Configure Environment Variables

 Once installed, open a new terminal and run `mongo` again.
 If you get an error like the one below, it means you didn't set the environment variable.
+To exit `mongo`, press `Ctrl` + `C`.

 ```console
 # cmd